royerlab/easyscopy/README.md

 # Trouble shooting
 ## Various Python error messages after installation to Fiji
-If you get error messages, like "Package __site__ not found", update your Fiji installation.
-If the Fiji Updater lists librariers as "locally modified" update them by selecting them as "Uninstall".
+If you get error messages, like `Package __site__ not found`, update your Fiji installation.
+If the Fiji Updater lists libraries as `locally modified` update them by selecting them as `Uninstall`.

 ## OpenCL error messages on MacOS
 When installing EasyScopy on a recent MacOS, you might get OpenCL error messages after the first run.
 In that case, the default OpenCL device is not supported.
 After the first run, you will find a `.clearcontrol` directory within your home directory.
 Navigate to that folder and open the `configurationn.txt` and enter these two lines: